sherrischeer/portfolio/README.md

+Welcome to my portfolio.
+You can visit the site at https://sherrischeer.github.io/portfolio/

 # portfoliobootstrap
 This website displays the student portfolio of work for a fictitous Jane Doe.
 It makes use of the bootstrap 3 framework.
 The main file index.html is released to the public domain.
 View at https://profphillips.github.io/portfoliobootstrap/ .